{{selectedAlertBand.alertDescription}}

 ---|---|

-Support others to improve and care for rivers We will collectively launch a new deal for farmers to incentivise regenerative farming practices (through partnership working).
-We will work with farmers and landowners, seeking to form a new strategic partnership with the agricultural sector, working together to tackle river health, including point source and diffuse pollution and abstraction issues across Eastern England.
-We will campaign for the removal of the automatic right to connect for new developments, i.e., building new homes.
-We will champion the Bill to ban wet wipes that contain plastic and ask for a ban on all wet wipes that are not ‘Fine to Flush’.
-We will continue to invest in landscape-scale initiatives in places such as Norfolk, our flagship chalk stream the Lark in Suffolk, and across the Fens seeking to improve the river environment whilst enabling the agri-food sector to flourish.
-We will engage with river groups and local Rivers Trusts in our region to identify and seek to cost the actions required to eliminate all RNAGs, working in partnership with farmers and landowners, highways authorities and others.
-We will launch a fund for river groups and communities to support citizen science to enhance the monitoring of rivers in our region.
-We will champion the development and promotion of a revised Catchment Declaration, seeking to draw the broadest possible range of partners to the table for action.
+Support others to improve and care for rivers We'll collectively launch a new deal for farmers to incentivise regenerative farming practices (through partnership working).
+We'll work with farmers and landowners.
+Seeking to form a new strategic partnership with the agricultural sector.
+Working together to tackle river health, including point source and diffuse pollution and abstraction issues across Eastern England.
+We'll campaign for the removal of the automatic right to connect for new developments, i.e., building new homes.
+We'll champion the Bill to ban wet wipes that contain plastic and ask for a ban on all wet wipes that are not ‘Fine to Flush’.
+We'll continue to invest in landscape-scale initiatives in places such as Norfolk, our flagship chalk stream the Lark in Suffolk, and across the Fens seeking to improve the river environment.
+Whilst enabling the agri-food sector to flourish.
+We'll engage with river groups and local Rivers Trusts in our region to identify and seek to cost the actions required to eliminate all RNAGs.
+Working in partnership with farmers and landowners, highways authorities and others.
+We'll launch a fund for river groups and communities to support citizen science to enhance the monitoring of rivers in our region.
+We'll champion the development and promotion of a revised Catchment Declaration.
+Seeking to draw the broadest possible range of partners to the table for action.

 |

-Enhance our rivers and create new habitats so wildlife can thrive We will work with the EA and river groups and local Rivers Trusts o identify and prioritise the need for river flow improvements, reduce abstraction where necessary and develop new resources where needed, in order to ensure sufficient flows to enable rivers to function in as near a natural state as possible.
-We will work in partnership with others to ensure the successful re-introduction of iconic fish species and beavers into the landscape of Eastern England.
-Working with Water Resources East, we will use tools such as Systematic Conservation Planning to support ours and others’ decision-making around investment in natural capital interventions.
-We will engage with local communities and river groups to understand issues which matter most to them in local catchments and will work with them to develop action plans and investment proposals.
-We will play our part in reaching the water industry’s commitment to plant 11 million trees by 2030.
+Enhance our rivers and create new habitats so wildlife can thrive We'll work with the EA, river groups and local Rivers Trusts to identify and prioritise the need for river flow improvements.
+Reduce abstraction where necessary and develop new resources where needed.
+To ensure sufficient flows to enable rivers to function in as near a natural state as possible.
+We'll work in partnership with others to ensure the successful re-introduction of iconic fish species and beavers into the landscape of Eastern England.
+Working with Water Resources East, we'll use tools such as Systematic Conservation Planning to support ours and others’ decision-making around investment in natural capital interventions.
+We'll engage with local communities and river groups to understand issues which matter most to them in local catchments.
+Working with them to develop action plans and investment proposals.
+We'll play our part in reaching the water industry’s commitment to plant 11 million trees by 2030.

 |